The Crazy Ray

 Paris Qui Dort (literally "Paris which sleeps") is a 1924 French science fiction comedy silent feature film (65 minutes) directed by René Clair.
 Also released as Le rayon de la mort (55 minutes), its international English-language titles were The Crazy Ray and Paris Asleep (usually 55 minutes).
-It has also been released in the USA as a 35 minute short subject called At 3:25. by Red Seal Pictures.
+It has also been released in the US as a 35-minute short subject called At 3:25. by Red Seal Pictures.

 Plot summary

 The film is about a mad doctor who uses a magic ray on citizens which causes them to freeze in strange and often embarrassing positions.
 People who are unaffected by the ray begin to loot Paris.